What Becomes of the Broken Hearted? (novel)

 What Becomes of the Broken Hearted? is a 1996 novel by Alan Duff.
 It is the sequel to Duff's novel Once Were Warriors (1990), which was made into a film in 1994.

-Jake begins the book alone after the first book except for a younger street kid who helped him at his lowest point at the end of the previous book.
+At the beginning of the book, Jake is alone except for a younger street kid who helped him at his lowest point at the end of Once Were Warriors.
 Estranged from his family, Jake slowly, accidentally, becomes more responsible and mature.
-Jake befriends a large family group of rugby-playing, pig-hunting Māori, contrasting with his son's entry into a gang of welfare pooling petty criminals.
+He befriends a large family group of rugby-playing, pig-hunting Māori, contrasting with his son's entry into a gang of welfare-pooling petty criminals.

 In 1999 the novel was adapted as the movie What Becomes of the Broken Hearted?.

 What Becomes of the Broken Hearted? was followed by the third novel in the Once Were Warriors trilogy, Jake's Long Shadow (2002).